WingRiders/datum-explorer/docs/architecture.md

       ```json
       { "cddl": "LaunchpadNode = ..." }
       ```
+    - **Errors**:
+      - **404: Schema not found among cached schemas**

+        This error indicates that the requested schema was not found among the cached schemas.
+If the schema corresponding to the provided `filePath` does not exist or has not yet been fetched from the registry.

+      - **500: Failed to fetch and cache CDDL schemas**

+        This error is returned when the server fails to fetch cddl schemas from the Datum Registry.
+This may occur if the GitHub API is unavailable or due to other internal errors.

 4. **`POST /api/github/webhook`**
     - **Description**: Handles GitHub push events to update the schema cache.